Ealing Council Leaseholder Association

 Chair and vice chair:

-• must work alongside the resident involvement officer to ensure that ECLA is running smoothly
+• work with resident involvement officer to manage ECLA

 Secretary: